akellar/windows_cert_check/README.md

 # Setup:
   1. Install Python 3.9+ either directly or via chocolatey
   2. Install the cryptography library with pip
-  3. Clone repo onto the target machine that will run the check
+  3. Clone repo onto the target machine that will run the check.
-       a.
 This check will be run by the agent on the windows machine
   5. Create a command in Icinga that will identify the compiler on your windows machine and location of the windows_cert_check.py file
   6. Create a service check and use the command created as the check command